emrgnt-cmplxty/fermi/docs/0.old/faq/developer-faq.md

 While theoretically any language that can be compiled to Wasm can be supported, in reality we often need a smart contract library to wrap around low-level runtime APIs as well as providing some other high-level functionalities.

 Right now, we support Rust and AssemblyScript.
 To support the functionality needed while ensuring the best user experience requires time, testing, and iteration.
-We envision that in the future, more languages will be supported and the support will be done through the effort from the wider community, not just Axion alone.
+We envision that in the future, more languages will be supported and the support will be done through the effort from the wider community, not just Fermi alone.

 If you have a language you love, take a look a our [JSON JSON-RPC](/docs/api/rpc), the primary interface for interacting with the blockchain.
 You can refer to [`near-api-js`, our JavaScript library.](https://github.com/near/near-api-js/tree/master/src) for inspiration and reference on the abstractions we use for JavaScript developers.